section-engineering-education/engineering-education/content/articles/strict-type-validation-with-pydantic/index.md

-Validating all of your API’s inputs will prevent it from a variety of vulnerabilities.
+Type validation is the process of making sure what you get is what you are expecting.
+For example, if an endpoint is supposed to get an integer, you use type validation to ensure the input is an integer and not a string.
 It could be time-consuming to write your validation logic.
 Many API frameworks have type validation out of the box, whereas lightweight programming frameworks like Flask do not.
 Type validation can be made more accessible with frameworks like Pydantic.

-In this post, we’ll look at various Pydantic features and examples of how to use them.
+In this post, we'll look at various Pydantic features and examples of how to use them.

 ### Prerequisites